 The first step to preventing skin from ageing early is to start an anti-ageing skincare regime in your 20s.
 Once you have made the conscious decision to start an anti-ageing routine, you can then consider incorporating these lifestyle and skin habits:

 Using sunscreen at all times

 This product on its own has the ability to boost your skin’s ability to fight off signs of premature ageing, as sun exposure is one of the biggest culprits.
-Be sure to wear a sunscreen with at least SPF30 such as the Sun Care Face Cream SPF50 or the UV Plus SPF50 every day – even on seemingly cloudy days.
+Be sure to wear a sunscreen with at least SPF30 such as the Sun Care Face Cream SPF50 or the UV Plus SPF50 in Neutral every day – even on seemingly cloudy days.
 Don’t forget to apply sunscreen all over the body too, so do remember to get your hands on sunscreen for the body.

 Introducing anti-ageing products into your skincare routine